gi0cann/CppND-Capstone-miniHTTPD/README.md

 # CPPND: Capstone MiniHTTPD

-This is a web server supporting http/1.0 and http/1.1 written in C++.
+This is a web server supporting HTTP/1.1 written in C++.

 ## Project Structure
 MiniHTTPD is a minimal HTTP (HyperText Transfer Protocol) implement.
 It supports handling GET request from an HTTP client like a web browser.
 It will parse incoming GET requests and generate the correct response based on the requested resource.